-Your ultimate goal in ecommerce strategy is: don’t let the visitors run away.
-You can do this by closing all possible distractions, or links to elsewhere.
+Making a landing page without navigation is best to increase conversions and ROI (return on investment).
+According to research by a HubSpot resource, removing navigation can increase conversion by 10 – 50%.
 Let’s agree on this principle: your landing page must be naked, don’t wear them with navigation.
 Let the customers focus on you and your offer, and complete the conversion.

 Chapter 2: eCommerce CRO on Mobile